Trading since 1898 and not only sells all manner of good things but also offers a level of personal service that is becoming increasingly rare

 Sligo, Co.
 Sligo

-This terrific little place has taken Sligo by storm.
+This terrific little place took Sligo by storm as soon as it opened.

 Fabio Boni is from Florence and, after some years in food service, he set up this tiny café and takeaway.
-The fare is simple but of the best - his trademark ice creams, of course, plus just a few panini, maybe ...
+The fare is simple but of the best - his trademark ice creams, of course, plus just a fe ...

 Mullaghmore, Co.
 Sligo